TikiTDO/json_spec/README.md

 ### Glue Object
   Occasionally you may wish to create an object key for an attribute in the current context.
+  This may be useful if the client expects a nested structure for attributes stored in one object.

 ```ruby
 # Assume